tranndt/ml-usra2021-NexusDataChallengeBison/README.md

 # Bison Transport Nexus Data Challenge 2021

-**Our solution awarded 1st Prize** in the Bison Transport Nexus Data Challenge 2021.
+**Our solution was awarded 1st Prize** in the Bison Transport Nexus Data Challenge 2021.

 ---